 I'm not an expert in databases, so active record might be actually a useful pattern, even architectonically, but I don't favor it now.

 doctrine/orm released in 2015.
-In meaning not a few-person feature, but feature, that can influence most of applications.
+In meaning not a few-person feature, but a feature, that can influence most of the applications.

 Would you be still using Symfony if the last feature was released 2 years ago?
 No, you would probably go for Laravel, Yii2, CakePHP, Nette or any other framework to see, if it works better for you.
 Because we programmers evolve and we need to do the same work in less time and work.

 This has nothing to do with code quality, number of active maintainers or too few people contributing.
-Although all have great part in open-source life cycle.
+Although all have a great part in an open-source life cycle.

 I see this is rather a system setup.
-As any other system, it can lead both ways - slow down, or speed up.
+Like any other system, it can lead both ways - slow down, or speed up.
 Depends on the vector you prepare.

-To show you an example how system can go both ways, I will show you something nice to do when you die.
+To demonstrate an example of how a system can go both ways, I will show you something nice to do when you die.

 Do you need your liver when you die?
 Somebody else might does, but it depends on your country's default law system, what will happen to it.